getfem/getfem/doc/sphinx/source/userdoc/model.rst

   getfem::add_explicit_rhs(md, varname, L);

-add a brick which just add the vector ``L`` to the right hand side of the tangent system relatively to the variable ``varname``.
+adds a brick which just add the vector ``L`` to the right hand side of the tangent system relatively to the variable ``varname``.
 The given vector should have the same size as the variable ``varname``.
 The value of the vector can by changed by the command::